ppeetteerrs/personal-website/content/series/gem5/3_minorcpu/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
-    In MinorCPU, every stage has its own custom <code>ThreadInfo</code> to store relevant data.
+    In MinorCPU, every stage has its own custom `ThreadInfo` to store relevant data.
 The one for fetch1 is shown below.
   </p>
 </div>